CDAGaming/CraftPresence-Wow-Edition/README.md

     *   Availability: 9.0.0 clients and above
 *   `@localized_name@` - The player's current in-game map instance name
     *   This can be otherwise known as the continent name
+    *   Returns `Unknown` if there is no applicable data
-    *   Uses the 1st return value from [GetInstanceInfo]
+    *   For Clients at 3.2.0 or above (Or clients that are rebased), this function uses the 1st return value from [GetInstanceInfo]
-    *   Availability: 3.2.0 clients and above (Or rebased clients)
+    *   For Clients below 3.2.0 that are not rebased, this function uses the World Map's continent name
 *   `@instance_type@` - The player's current in-game instance type
     *   Uses the 2nd return value from [GetInstanceInfo]
     *   Availability: 3.2.0 clients and above (Or rebased clients)